geophydog/ABC/README.md

 ***

 ## ABC: AmBient noise and Coda
-- To extract empirical green's funcions from seismic ambient noise or coda with seismic interferomatry method.
+- To extract empirical green's funcions(EGFs) from seismic ambient noise or coda with seismic interferomatry method.
+- Actually, it's to compute cross-correlation time functios of one station-pair.

 ***